Zoha-Arif/DeepMReye_Validation/README.md

 ## Contributing

 We welcome contributions from the community!
-To contribute,
+Feel free to contact us if you have questions, suggestions, or want to get involved.

 ## License
 Please contact Dr. Sophia Vinci-Booher (sophia.vinci-booher@vanderbilt.edu) if you plan to reuse or distribute the LAND Lab dataset used in this project.